 By Lori Hamilton

-While for some, the challenges of making a transition to a more sustainable way of living lie mostly in changing hard-learned habits, for others, going green is difficult for other reasons.
+I like making green happen.
+While for some, the challenges of making a transition to a more sustainable way of living lie mostly in changing hard-learned habits.
+Yet for others, going or making green happen is difficult for other reasons.

-These are some of the questions we’re trying to answer in order to make sustainability sustainable for people from all economic backgrounds.
+These are some of the questions we’re trying to answer.
+All most importantly in order to make sustainability sustainable for people from all economic backgrounds.

 Gentrification and the Green Movement

 Even the most well-intentioned, progressive movements sometimes have unintended negative consequences.
-When you picture neighborhood improvements like upgraded public transportation options, increased green space, or an added bike lane, it might be hard to see the downsides.
+When you picture neighborhood improvements like upgraded public transportation options.
+Also increased green space, or an added bike lane, it might be hard to see the downsides.

 However, the problem of eco-gentrification — rising prices in areas where green urban development is taking place — is growing, and it impacts the people living in neighborhoods where development costs can’t be made up for by the people already living there.
 While these green upgrades are meant to improve these spaces, they sometimes result in those areas becoming too expensive for current residents to continue to affordably live.